awsdocs/aws-ruby-developer-guide/doc_source/s3-example-add-notification.rst

 **To create a bucket notification**

-1. :ref:`Grant |S3| permission to publish an item to a queue or topic, or invoke a Lambda function
+1. :ref:`Grant Amazon S3 permission to publish an item to a queue or topic, or invoke a Lambda function
    <aws-ruby-sdk-s3-example-grant-s3-permission>`.

 2. :ref:`Set the bucket's Notification Configuration to point to the queue, topic, or function